Howdy friend and Welcome aboard!!

 - Getting a good fit is of the utmost importance.

 - The headphones come with a 3m cable terminated with stereo mini plugs on both ends.
-The adapter it comes with can be plugged into a standard headphone jack.
-Lastly, you are also supplied with your choice of 1 meter cables; either an iPhone compatible, Android compatible, or plain cable.
+The adapter can be plugged into a standard headphone jack.
+Lastly, you are also supplied with your choice of 1-meter cables; either an iPhone compatible, Android compatible, or plain cable.
 The cable plugs into the bottom of the left ear cup.